RedHatGov/redhatgov.workshops/openshift_terraform/README.md

 # Required

-The following settings must be set before usage.
+The following variables must be set before usage.

 ### group_vars/all